 The municipalities within the Library's jurisdictional territory levy and collect property taxes for the Library.
 As the Library tax is collected, it is remitted by the Township and Village Treasurers.
-At March 1 each year the Townships and Village settle their delinquent taxes with the County Treasurer and the unpaid real property taxes are retained by the Township and Village Treasurers for Subsequent collection.
+At March 1 each year the Townships and Village settle their delinquent taxes with the County Treasurer and the unpaid real property tax is remitted to the Library by the County Treasurer in Macomb County.
+Delinquent personal property taxes are retained by the Township and Village Treasurers for subsequent collection.
 The Library is permitted to levy up to \$1.1086 per \$1,000 of assessed valuation on property within the District.
-For the year ended June 30, 2019, the Library levied 1.1086 mills.
-The total taxable value for the 2018 levy or the property within the District was \$1,849,142,411.
+For the year ended June 30, 2020, the Library levied 1.0967 mills.
+The total taxable value for the 2019 levy or the property within the District was \$1,944,693,599.